muaddibttv/tools_and_parsers/!Jen Template/Additional Plugins/ReadMe.md

     - Pulls information an streams from m3u links
 - password
     - Allows you to password protect menu items in your Jen (base64 encoded password in xml entries)
+- podbay
+    - Podbay scraper for Jen, allowing menu items for Categories or specific shows
 - rainbow
     - Colorizes your menu items automatically when generating views
 - releases